Saint Maria Mazzarello, Pray for us! |

 When she was 23 a typhoid epidemic hit Morenese and villagers started rapidly dying.
 Soon her uncle and aunt were taken ill and Mary, typical of her generous nature, volunteered to care for them and their many children.

-After a week under her loving care they were healed, but when she returned home Mary became ill with the very sickness that she healed and was brought to the brink of death.
+After a week under her loving care, they were healed, but when she returned home Mary became ill with the very sickness that she healed and was brought to the brink of death.
 She received the last rites of the Church and recovered, but the illness left her weak.
 The strength which had formerly sustained her in the fields was no more.
 Mary was now thin and frail; a shell of her formerly robust self.

-Her practicality leads her to find other means to sustain herself, so she took an apprenticeship with the town seamstress and worked diligently at the craft.
+Her practicality led her to find other means to sustain herself, so she took an apprenticeship with the town seamstress and worked diligently at the craft.
 Like Don Bosco, the skills which she learned in her youth she was later able to pass onto those who would come after her.
-Unbeknownst to Mary, God setting the groundwork for the foundation of a new religious community with her as its co-foundress.
+Unbeknownst to Mary, God set the groundwork for the foundation of a new religious community with her as its co-foundress.

 After she recovered from her illness, in the month of October, Mary was walking in her village and was suddenly astounded to see before her a large building with a courtyard and many girls playing and laughing.
 A voice, immeasurably majestic and kind said to her, “I entrust them to you.”